 Where to Stay in Flagstaff with Kids

-If you prefer a little more privacy and space, there are lots of really wonderful Flagstaff Airbnbs for families.
+If you prefer a little more privacy and space, there are lots of really wonderful Flagstaff Airbnbs and vacation rentals for families.
 Here are a few special ones to check out:

 Planning your Flagstaff family trip